 To test whether DO events preferentially occur shortly after volcanic eruptions, we need to know the occurrence rate of the latter over time and check the validity of our null hypothesis.
-The data set of Svensson et al. (2020)-SVE20 data set covers the time interval from 11.7 - 60 ka minus the data gap from 16.5 - 24.5 ka, which gives a total of 20641 years of stadial condition with 42 volcanic eruptions and 19659 years of interstadial condition with 40 volcanic eruptions.
-This yields remarkably similar occurrence rates of bipolar eruptions of $\lambda = 2.0348$ eruptions per kyr for stadials and $\lambda = 2.0347$ for interstadials.
-Despite the higher noise levels of the sulfate records in-, corresponding to a return period of close to 500 years.
-In stadial periods Greenland
+The SVE20 data set covers the time interval from 11.7 - 60 ka minus the data gap from 16.5 - 24.5 ka, which gives a total of 20641 years of stadial condition with 42 volcanic eruptions and 19659 years of interstadial condition with 40 volcanic eruptions.
+This yields remarkably similar occurrence rates of bipolar

-- 5 ice cores show a much higher level of the different impurity signals, which is thought to be a result of changes in atmospheric circulation along the transport route, changes in wind at the source, and changes in the hydrological cycle, as compared to the interstadial periods (Ruth et al., 2003).
+30 eruptions of $\lambda = 2.0348$ eruptions per kyr for stadials and $\lambda = 2.0347$ for interstadials, corresponding to a return period of close to 500 years.
+In stadial periods Greenland ice cores show a much higher level of the different impurity signals, which is thought to be a result of changes in atmospheric circulation along the transport route, changes in wind at the source, and changes in the hydrological cycle, as compared to the interstadial periods (Ruth et al., 2003).
 While the higher background level in the stadial sulfate records certainly includes many smaller regional eruptions, as well as small bipolar eruptions, it also has the potential to impede the detection of the large bipolar eruptions that are considered in this study.
-However, despite the higher stadial background sulfate levels, the similar - 10 occurrence rates indicate that there is no systematic undercounting of eruptions during the stadials compared to interstadials, we cannot find evidence for a systematic undercounting of eruptions during the stadials.
+However, despite the higher stadial background sulfate levels, the similar occurrence rates indicate that there is no systematic undercounting of eruptions during the stadials compared to interstadials.

-Since the SVE20 data set has not been obtained using an automated method, it remains a concern that there may be a significant number of bipolar eruptions of similar magnitude missing, and that there may be a systematic bias towards a preferred detection of eruptions close to abrupt DO transitions.
-The bipolar matching in SVE20 was achieved by simultaneous

-- 15 layer-counting in Greenland and Antarctic cores.
+- 5 Since the SVE20 data set has not been obtained using an automated method, it remains a concern that there may be a significant number of bipolar eruptions of similar magnitude missing, and that there may be a systematic bias towards a preferred detection of eruptions close to abrupt DO transitions.
+The bipolar matching in SVE20 was achieved by simultaneous layer-counting in Greenland and Antarctic cores.
 This layer-counting was not fully continuous, but did still cover almost the entire period, with 16.5% of the record missing (see Table S2 in SVE20).
-Further, the method of bipolar matching is by construction not continuous, but entails the identification of patterns of typically 3-5 eruptions in both Greenland and Antarctica, which can be matched by the number of annual layers found in between eruptions.
-However, given an average spacing of the eruptions of 500 years, one can easily see that these patterns would cover the majority of the entire time - 20 period even if only patterns centered around the 20 DO onsets were chosen.
-Still, even if the entire period was investigated as thoroughly as possible by SVE20, some large bipolar eruptions may have been missed within the covered time intervals, and we need to show that a potential undercounting of bipolar eruptions does not compromise the suitability of the data set and the null hypothesis, as well as the robustness of our results.
-This is addressed in the following by comparing the magnitude and return period observed in the SVE20 data set to well-known historic eruptions, as well as by deriving an upper estimate for the - 25 number of potentially unidentified bipolar eruptions of the same magnitude and testing the robustness of our results against it (Sec.'s 3.2 and 3.5).
-The concern of a systematic bias of the bipolar catalogue of SVE20 towards periods of abrupt transitions is addressed in Sec.
+Further, the method of bipolar matching is - 10 by construction not continuous, but entails the identification of patterns of typically 3-5 eruptions in both Greenland and Antarctica, which can be matched by the number of annual layers found in between eruptions.
+However, given an average spacing of the eruptions of 500 years, one can easily see that these patterns would cover the majority of the entire time period even if only patterns centered around the 20 DO onsets were chosen.
+Still, even if the entire period was investigated as thoroughly as possible by SVE20, some large bipolar eruptions may have been missed within the covered time intervals, and - 15 we need to show that a potential undercounting of bipolar eruptions does not compromise the suitability of the data set and the null hypothesis, as well as the robustness of our results.
+This is addressed in the following by comparing the magnitude and return period observed in the SVE20 data set to well-known historic eruptions, as well as by deriving an upper estimate for the number of potentially unidentified bipolar eruptions of the same magnitude and testing the robustness of our results against it (Sec.'s 3.2 and 3.5).
+The concern of a systematic bias of the bipolar catalogue of SVE20 towards periods of abrupt transitions - 20 is addressed in Sec.
 3.1, as well as in Sec.
 3.2, where the magnitudes of eruptions close to DO onsets is compared to eruptions elsewhere.